Teens’ Mental Health in the Digital Age: Causes, Effects, and Solutions

 Intersection of Crises: When Pressures Collide

 There is nothing known as mental health as teens’ mental health.
 Pixels with academic stress mean higher levels of stress.
-A teenager preparing for a board exam cyberbullied another for an inferior simulation score and dreaded failures—boom, panic attack as teens’ mental health.
+A teenager preparing for a board exam cyberbullied another for an inferior simulation score, leading to a panic attack and highlighting the impact on teens’ mental health.

 Fires are fueled by interactions with relatives.
 Tiger parents strive for perfection, while absent workaholic parents leave gaps, which screens fill.
 Communication gaps expand: “Beta, focus on studies” ignores emotional pleas.